folio-org/personal-data-disclosure/PERSONAL_DATA_DISCLOSURE.md

 - [ ] Photographs of users (profile picture)
 <!--- - [ ] Other PD - Please list as needed -->

-**NOTE** This is not intended to be a comprehensive list, but instead provide a starting point for module developers/maintainers to use.
+**NOTE** This is not intended to be a comprehensive list, but instead provides a starting point for module developers/maintainers to use.
+If needed, append additional lines and check those accordingly.

 ## Privacy Laws, Regulations, and Policies